CSCfi/csc-user-guide/docs/cloud/pouta/images.md

 are huge, so you should use the normal CentOS-7 image if you are not using a GPU-flavor VM.

-### CentOS-8-Stream
+### CentOS-8-Stream and CentOS-9-Stream

 While CentOS-7 is still actively supported, [CentOS-8 has been declared end-of-life in December 2021](https://www.centos.org/centos-linux-eol/).
-The CentOS community is now actively maintaining CentOS-8-Stream instead.
+The CentOS community is now actively maintaining CentOS-8-Stream and CentOS-9-Stream instead.
 The key differences lay in the relationship between CentOS and RHEL, especially in how changes, i.e., new packages and updates, are deployed:

 * with CentOS-7 RHEL is the upstream branch for CentOS, i.e., changes are first deployed for RHEL and then for CentOS
-* with CentOS-8-Stream CentOS is the upstream branch for RHEL, i.e., changes are first deployed for CentOS and then for RHEL
+* with CentOS-8-Stream or CentOS-9-Stream, CentOS is the upstream branch for RHEL, i.e., changes are first deployed for CentOS and then for RHEL

 The resulting operating system is thus possibly less stable compared to its previous version.
 The CentOS community [emphasizes](https://blog.centos.org/2020/12/future-is-centos-stream/)